When Robots Kill – Is it Justified?

 While it is arguable that using drones and robots to kill enemies of the United States or members of terrorist organizations is indeed justified, the sad fact remains that many innocents have been killed as well.
 Of course, these innocent civilian deaths were mistakes, but they happened just the same.

-While President Obama claims that less than 120 civilians have been killed by drones or robots since 2009, independent tallies are much, much higher.
+While President Obama claims that less than 120 civilians have been killed by drones or robots since 2009, independent tallies are much higher.
 In fact, independent counts and studies performed by The Foreign Policy Group and the Bureau for Investigative Journalism reveal that as many 1,300 civilians may have in fact been collateral damage and killed by drone or robot strikes.
 Whatever the actual count, the tally is way too high and nobody is really buying the Obama administration numbers.

 What Will Happen in the Future?